True West (band): Origins

 Originally from California's Sacramento Valley, True West were contemporaries and friends with Los Angeles bands such as The Dream Syndicate, Green on Red, Rain Parade, Thin White Rope, and The Long Ryders.
-From 1979 to 1981, Gavin Blair and Russ Tolman had been bandmates in The Suspects, a Davis-based band, with a pre-Dream Syndicate Steve Wynn and Kendra Smith.
+From 1979 to 1981, Gavin Blair and Russ Tolman (guitar) had been bandmates in The Suspects, a Davis-based band, with a pre-Dream Syndicate Steve Wynn and Kendra Smith.

-In 1981, Tolman joined a band in Davis called The Meantime, which included Sean O'Brien, Rick Gates, and Kevin Vanderhoof (now Kevin Wilkins).
+In 1981, Tolman joined a band in Davis called The Meantime, which included Sean O'Brien (lead vocals, guitar), Rick Gates (bass, vocals, guitar), and Kevin Vanderhoof (drums; now Kevin Wilkins).
 The Meantime released a 7" self-titled EP with three songs, one of which was produced by David Gates of the band Bread.

 The Meantime changed its name to True West later in 1981, at Tolman's urging.
 O'Brien left True West in January 1982, and apart from Tolman, the band had changed personnel completely by the time they recorded True West's first single.